Medical expert of the article

 - Wet rales

-To identify the disorder, use an X-ray.
-With its help, it is possible to determine peribronchial or infiltrative changes.
-When bronchography can detect bronchiectasis, which resemble a tree with foliage due to enlarged segments of bronchi.
-In the blood there is pronounced leukocytosis, with a stab shift and an increase in ESR.
+X-rays are used to detect the disorder.
+They help to identify peribronchial or infiltrative changes.
+Bronchography can detect bronchiectasis, which resembles a tree with foliage due to the expanded segments of the bronchi.
+The blood shows pronounced leukocytosis, with a band shift and an increase in ESR.

 Catarrhal bronchopneumonia

-Bronchitis causes not only pathological damage to the respiratory system, but also a variety of complications.
-Catarrhal bronchopneumonia refers to such complications.
-The disease is an inflammation of individual lobules of the lung, which passes from the bronchial mucosa to the pulmonary alveoli.
+Bronchitis causes not only pathological damage to the respiratory system, but also many complications.
+Catarrhal bronchopneumonia is one of such complications.
+The disease is an inflammation of individual lobes of the lung, which passes from the mucous membrane of the bronchi to the pulmonary alveoli.

-May occur under the influence of factors that reduce the body's immune system.
-That is, colds, bronchitis, a lack of vitamins, poor nutrition and negative influence of the environment, can provoke frustration.
+It can occur under the influence of factors that reduce the body's immune system.
+That is, colds, bronchitis, vitamin deficiency, poor nutrition and negative environmental influences can provoke the disorder.

-- At first, there is a fever, appetite decreases, there is a runny nose with mucopurulent discharge and cough.
-Breathing becomes difficult, there is shortness of breath and wheezing.
-In addition, insignificant heart failure and problems with the gastrointestinal tract are possible.
+- At first, there is a high temperature, decreased appetite, a runny nose with mucopurulent discharge and cough.
+Breathing becomes difficult, shortness of breath and wheezing appear.
+In addition, minor heart failure and problems with the gastrointestinal tract are possible.

-- The illness lasts for 2-3 weeks and, with proper and timely treatment, has a favorable prognosis and does not recur.
-Without proper therapy can cause serious complications: purulent pneumonia, abscess and gangrene of the lungs.
+- The disease lasts for 2-3 weeks and with proper and timely treatment has a favorable prognosis and does not recur.
+Without proper therapy, it can cause serious complications: purulent pneumonia, abscess and gangrene of the lungs.

 Focal bronchopneumonia

-One of the most dangerous forms of inflammation, is one in which the pathological process passes to the lung tissue.
-Focal bronchopneumonia is characterized by the appearance of foci of inflammation of different sizes and different locations.
-On the affected areas, the alveoli are filled with serous or purulent exudate with a high level of leukocytes.
-If it arose as a result of flu or cold, then there are ruptures of small vessels.
+One of the most dangerous forms of inflammation is considered to be the one in which the pathological process moves to the lung tissue.
+Focal bronchopneumonia is characterized by the appearance of inflammation foci of different sizes and different localizations.
+In the affected areas, the alveoli are filled with serous or purulent exudate with a high level of leukocytes.
+If it occurs as a result of flu or a cold, then ruptures of small vessels are observed.

-Most often, the focal form is secondary, that is, appears against the background of another disease.
-The cause may be: influenza, purulent otitis, dysentery, scarlet fever, measles, peritonitis, scarlet fever, furunculosis and others.
-If the disorder is primary, the microbes enter the lungs through the bronchi, that is, by the bronchogenic route.
+Most often, the focal form is secondary, that is, it appears against the background of another disease.
+The cause may be: flu, purulent otitis, dysentery, scarlet fever, measles, peritonitis, scarlet fever, furunculosis and others.
+If the disorder is primary, then the microbes enter the lungs through the bronchi, that is, by the bronchogenic route.

 Symptoms: